marceloaugusto453/python-metrics-challenge-jornada-dados/README.md

-# 🚀 Data Journey Challenge – Technical Test
+# 🚀 Acelerador - Jornada de Dados – Technical Test

 This project was developed as part of a **technical assessment** for a **Data/Analytics Engineer** position.
 The goal is to **ingest, validate, transform, and generate reports** from an employee dataset.